 Districts may request to onboard only select schools within their district, and HRIs may request to onboard schools within a district gradually.

-TCHATT district leads should be identified by the school district.
-TCHATT school liaisons should be identified by the district lead.
-HRIs should enroll district leads in Trayt and district leads should enroll their district’s TCHATT liaisons in Trayt.

 District leads and school liaisons should undergo training before submitting referrals.

+TCHATT district leads are responsible for maintaining their district’s Trayt accounts, ensuring access is added and removed for school liaisons when new staff are added or staff leave.

 Trainings should be offered after the district signs the MOU, before referrals are submitted, and at least annually as a refresher.
-Recorded trainings are strongly encouraged to support schools when new school liaisons come on board between trainings or staff cannot attend a live training.

 3.4 Equipment

-Equipment should be provided to each active school if requested.
+Equipment, or reimbursement for the purchase of equipment, should be provided to each active school if requested and if services will be on-campus.
 This should include devices required to conduct a telehealth visit on the school’s campus, such as laptops or tablets, and ancillary equipment such as device chargers, carts, and protective covers.

-HRIs are responsible for maintaining an inventory of equipment, refreshing the equipment regularly, and providing technical setup assistance.
+If the equipment is purchased and owned by an HRI, the HRI is responsible for maintaining an inventory of equipment, refreshing the equipment regularly, and providing technical setup assistance.

 HRIs should build costs associated with equipment, inventorying, and technical assistance into their biennial budgets.
 Costs and equipment should be reasonable given the program’s scope and each district’s needs.